Linnet5/Linnet5/README.md

 - ⚡ Fun fact: ...
 -->

-## I am Linus Karlsson, an M.Sc Student in Media Technology and Engineering.
+## I am Linus Karlsson, another game devloper.

 Welcome to my page!
 I love to work with creative solutions and to fully immerse myself in an exciting project.
 I am an ambitious and independent worker, but work at my absolute best ability in an engaged team.
-Studied media and photography in high school and right now I am doing my master studies in media technology and engineering at Linköping University.
+Did my master studies in media technology and engineering at Linköping University.
-- 💬 Currently looking for a job in tech!

 ## Projects

 An overview of my projects, including stuff that isn't public on github can be found on my [portfolio page](https://linnet5.github.io/).

-- 🔭 I’m currently working on my game [ATGANGA: Spectacle for the Gods](https://atganga.com/).
 - 🌱 I’m currently learning Unity DOTS.